This guide was last updated 8 November 2022

 Also, while you may be at an advantage when it comes to price negotiation, the demand for houses spikes in late winter and by February demand is peaking.
 Many sellers will want to put off selling until the New Year, since clever estate agents know that prospective buyers spend their free time in the holidays sifting through properties on their phone.
 But any owners that do want to sell before Christmas are likely to be willing to take an offer lower than asking.

 This is a great time of year for families to look to buy a new house.
 The kids are off to school at last and Christmas is ages away.
 You’ve already seen the best of the weather and now you’re ready to get stuck into property hunting.
 Sadly, you’re not alone.

 Demand for property spikes again around mid-September and savvy sellers will be more than aware of the leverage this gives them.
 On the plus side, you will get a great view of the house you’re thinking about buying – probably better than if you were looking during winter (in the cold and dark) where you’re likely to miss any imperfections.

 It’s worth bearing in mind that by mid-to-late November, sellers will start getting more nervous.
 As mentioned above, sellers don’t want to be selling during winter and definitely not during Christmas.
 They may start considering lower offers in late autumn and it could be your opportunity to snatch up a purchase before winter sets in.

 You’re not likely to want to go house hunting during the summer.
-It’s the time for holidays and gardening and picnics.
-Sellers know this, and will be looking for as many ways as possible to make their property look attractive to the few buyers there are.
+It’s time for holidays, gardening and picnics.
+Sellers know this and will be looking for as many ways as possible to make their property look attractive to the few buyers there are.